Stress management is key to avoiding increased symptoms when living with a voice condition

-You might think that you feel calmer after a glass of wine, but in fact, alcohol may actually worsen stress-related symptoms.
-Alcohol use itself has a psychological and physiological toll on the body and may actually compound the effects of stress.
+You might think that you feel calmer after a glass of wine, but alcohol may actually worsen stress-related symptoms.
+Alcohol use has a psychological and physiological toll on the body and may compound the effects of stress.

-There is a caveat to this for those with SD, some people actually reported reduced SD symptoms after consuming alcohol.
-This side effect to alcohol is temporary and is different for every person with SD.
+A caveat is that some people with SD or vocal tremors reported reduced symptoms after consuming alcohol.
+This side effect of alcohol is temporary and is different for every person.